rellermeyer/TUD-DistributedSystems/docs/report.md

 The following tests were implemented using tests in/with Scala/Akka:

+TODO: check if this list is still up-to-date
 - **Test 1:** Initiate the protocol and commit with 1 coordinator replica and 1 participant.
 - **Test 2:** Initiate the protocol and commit with 4 coordinator replicas and 1 participant.
 - **Test 3:** Initiate the protocol and commit with 1 coordinator replica and 4 participants.